paulcruz95/Startup_Landing_Page/README.md

 # Startup Landing Page

-- A functional website to receive email from clients.
+- A functional website to receive email from potential clients.
 - Created from HTML5 and CSS3